The Night Broadway Converted a Classical Music Snob: A Nashville Story

 Friday night.
 The Opry has been broadcasting live since 1925.
 The current venue at Opryland seats 4,400 people and looks like a church — because it essentially is one.

-Tickets: $65 for my seat, which was decent but not close.
+Tickets run $65 for a decent seat, not close but more than fine.
 The show runs 2.5 hours with five or six acts, each doing 2-3 songs, with a live house band that can play anything from bluegrass to pop-country without blinking.

-The energy is reverent and joyful simultaneously.
-When a veteran performer — in my case, Vince Gill — walks onto the stage, the audience stands.
+The energy is reverent and joyful at once.
+When a veteran performer — Vince Gill, say — walks onto the stage, the audience stands.
 Not because a jumbotron tells them to.
 Because it's the Opry.
 You stand.

-Vince Gill played "Go Rest High on That Mountain."
-He wrote it after his brother died.
-He's played it a thousand times.
-His voice cracked on the bridge anyway.
-The audience was silent.
+Vince Gill might play "Go Rest High on That Mountain," a song he wrote after losing his brother and has performed a thousand times — and his voice can still crack on the bridge.
+The audience goes silent.
 Four thousand people, silent.

-That's when I understood.
+That's the moment it lands.
 Country music isn't a genre.
 It's a delivery mechanism for raw human emotion.
 The honky-tonks are the party version.
 The Bluebird is the intimate version.
 The Opry is the cathedral version.
 But underneath all of it is the same thing: someone telling you what happened to them and trusting you to feel it.

 After Hours

-Left the Opry and took an Uber to East Nashville.
-Five Points neighborhood.
-A bar called The 5 Spot was having a Monday-style funk night on a Friday.
+Leave the Opry and grab an Uber to East Nashville.
+The Five Points neighborhood.
+A bar called The 5 Spot is running a Monday-style funk night on a Friday.
 Cover: $10.
-The band was seven pieces with a horn section playing James Brown covers.
+The band is seven pieces with a horn section playing James Brown covers.

-This is what surprised me about Nashville.
-It's called Music City, and people assume that means country.
+Here's what surprises people about Nashville.
+It's called Music City, and the assumption is that means country.
 But the Third Man Records store on 7th Avenue South (Jack White's label, tours $10) is a rock institution.
 The National Museum of African American Music ($25) covers gospel, blues, jazz, R&B, and hip-hop.
 Printer's Alley has a blues bar that would feel at home in Chicago.

 Nashville is all genres.
 Country is the headline act, but the supporting cast is extraordinary.